 Friends, family and strategic investors have committed $2.9M

-CIHC is currently in discussion with UHNW, institutional and strategic investors to raise $10M to fully capitalize CIHC
+CIHC is currently in discussion with UHNW, institutional and strategic investors to fully capitalize CIHC

 GET IN TOUCH